 Discover Which Websites Rank for Individual Keywords

 Use KWFinder’s “Search By Domain” tab to see what you’re up against with the top ranking results on Google’s front page so you can understand which websites are already ranking for each keyword and what their SEO difficulty rank is.
 This data helps you understand who your competition for this keyword will be and how strong your own rankings will have to be to meet or exceed their position.
 It’s also a useful tool to show you what the quality of your competitor’s content is like so you can prepare yours to be as good or better than theirs.
-Bear in mind that when you see websites in this field such as Google, Youtube, Wikipedia or other highly ranking websites, you’ll likely never be able to surpass their position—or at least, it will be extremely difficult to surpass them—because their domains are so powerful.
+Bear in mind that when you see websites in this field such as Google, Youtube, Wikipedia or other high ranking websites, you’ll likely never be able to surpass their position—or at least, it will be extremely difficult to surpass them—because their domains are so powerful.

 KWFinder’s Pros & Cons

 KWFinder’s advantages mainly include a clear and easy to use interface that presents keyword data in useful ways to help you measure it.
-If the plethora of data is too overwhelming, make use of the question mark icons throughout the page which display a description when the cursor is hovered overtop.
+If the plethora of data is too overwhelming, make use of the question mark icons throughout the page which display a description when the cursor hovers overtop.
 The main disadvantage of KWFinder is that some of the data is estimated as some aspects of SEO are based on educated theories, so it can under or overestimate the results (though in our experience it usually underestimates).

 - Easy to use interface

 - Search for long-tail keywords

 - Determine difficulty ranking of keywords

 - Discover the search volume for each keyword

 - View the websites that are already ranking for each keyword

 - Potential for inaccurate data & estimations: Since some aspects of SEO are based on educated theories, some of the data that KWFinder reports can be over or underestimated.
 This, however, applies to all keyword research tools.